-Please be aware we often receive several applications for the same cat around the same time.
-We review applications on a first come, first serve basis.
+We often receive several applications for the same kitty around the same time.
+We review applications on a first-come, first-served basis.
 The first application submitted, if approved, has priority over all subsequent applications to follow.
-If things don’t work out with the first approved prospective applicant, we move to the next application in line.
+If things don’t work out with the first approved prospective applicant, we will move to the next application.
 This is a process that can take time and can be a factor in a delayed response.
-If you have your heart set on a specific kitty, we completely understand.
-However, we encourage applicants to list two or more cats of interest in the event one of them already has a approved potential adopter.
+We completely understand if you have your heart set on a specific kitty.
+However, we encourage applicants to list two or more cats of interest in the event one of them already has an approved potential adopter.

-If there are no concerns with the home check, the KD foster guardian will schedule a time to deliver your new kitty to your home.
+If there are no concerns with the home check, the Kitty Devore Rescue foster parent will schedule a time to deliver your new kitty to your home.

 Adoption Donation – As a nonprofit charity organization, Kitty Devore Rescue relies on donations to continue our work for the kitties we rescue and rehabilitate.
-Our minimum adoption donation fee is $200.00 for one kitty and $225.00 for two.
-We accept two forms of payment: PayPal or personal check.
+Our minimum adoption donation fee is $200.00 for one kitty and $375.00 for two.
+We accept several forms of payment: PayPal, Zelle, or personal check.

-If paying by PayPal, we ask that you complete the adoption fee transaction BEFORE your new kitty is delivered and confirm with the foster parent that it has been received.
+If paying by PayPal or Zelle, we ask that you complete the adoption fee transaction BEFORE your new kitty is delivered and confirm with the foster parent that it has been received.